Goldie1337/FakeNnections/README.md

-# FakeNnection
+# FakeNnections
-Fake connector for discord
+Lets you connect Skype, Battle.net, League Of Legends accounts with custom info to your discord account